 At Misokimchi, you can get classic Korean and Japanese dishes like bibimbap, bulgogi, bento boxes, tempura ramen, army pot, and a curious blend of kimchi and miso soup that is ideal for a cold night.

 Different spiciness levels and vegetarian options are available too!
+We like their pizza and mushroom soup.

-This restaurant is off to a promising start with attentive service, delicious food, reasonable prices, and a comfortable environment!
+We will come back for the attentive service, delicious food, reasonable prices, and a comfortable environment!

 Remark: Halal-certified.
 Vegetarian options may include egg – do double-check with the staff.